1and1/neberus/README.md

     --scanPackages <package>(;<package>)*
                   List of packages that include classes relevant for the apidoc --markup [HTML|MARKDOWN|ASCIIDOC]
     			  Global markup option.
 Valid for all descriptions and used javadoc.
+Default: HTML.
 ```

 #### Markup Options